Rational maps with smooth degenerate Herman rings: Conclusion

 \subsection{Some problems}

 From Theorem \ref{thm:A-detail}, we know that the rotation numbers of smooth degenerate Herman rings constructed in this paper are all Brjuno type.
 Hence a natural problem is:

-\begin{prob} Does there exist a smooth degenerate Herman ring whose rotation number is not of Brjuno type? \end{prob}
+\begin{prob} Is there a smooth degenerate Herman ring whose rotation number is not of Brjuno type? \end{prob}

 Besides smooth Siegel disks, Buff and Ch\'{e}ritat also constructed some quadratic Siegel disks whose boundaries have various degrees of regularity in \cite{BC07}.
-In particular, they proved the existence of quadratic Siegel disks whose boundaries are Jordan curves that do not contain the critical point and are not quasi-circles.
+In particular, they proved the existence of quadratic Siegel disk boundaries which are Jordan curves containing no critical point but not quasi-circles.
 Then we have: